Novatouch/asn_resolver/README.md

 # asn_resolver
-Simple script to resolve ip or network asn and country.
+Simple script to get asn and country info for ip address or network ranges.
 Compatible with Ipv4 and Ipv6 ip and subnets.

-This script uses datasoures retrieve from this repo https://github.com/ipverse.
+This script uses datasoures retrieved from this repo https://github.com/ipverse.

 ## how to

-Load database into local pandas dataframes.
+Load data from remote zip archive into local pandas dataframes.
 ```
 python lookup.py --refresh-db
 ```